 Where do you get your dogs?

 QBSDR dogs are direct owner surrenders or from shelters across the state of California.
 We take the shelter dogs that are labeled "Rescue Only" or otherwise unadoptable to the general public due to the health or behavioral issues.
 QBSDR is here for the dogs that need us the most.

 Where does QBSDR step in?

-We focus on saving the corgis and corgi mixes that are most overlooked - those with special needs and seniors because they need us most.
+We focus on saving the corgis that are most overlooked - those with special needs and seniors because they need us most.
 We provide them with medical care, obedience training, and a safe environment until a loving family that is the right match comes along.
 Some of our dogs need medical rehabilitation to recover from an injury or maintenance care for an existing condition.
 We work on bringing the dogs to a stable condition and finding families that are able to care for their needs (whether that be medical or with continued training).
 We educate the public about responsible corgi ownership, responsible breeding, and the importance of adoption.

 Why does your rescue focus so much on obedience training?

 Many of the corgis that end up in rescue, purebreds in particular, come with behavioral issues and need some form of management training.
-Some need obedience training to be taught polite manners, while others need direction on their position in the pack hierarchy.
+Some need obedience training to be taught polite manners, while others need direction on their position in the household.
 This is work that often needs to be done by someone experienced with the temperament of an assertive herding breed such as the Corgi.
 Sadly, many corgis are left at a shelter or euthanized when their owner can no longer manage them.

 I need to surrender my corgi.
 How do I contact you about this?